Whimsy Stick

 Herding kids, pets, and guests

-These aren’t personality quirks.
-They’re drive-based behaviors that emerge when the herding and prey sequences have no legitimate outlet, and they tend to intensify over time if not addressed.
+These are not personality quirks.
+They are drive-based behaviors that emerge when the herding and prey sequences have no legitimate outlet, and they tend to intensify over time if not addressed.
 A consistent structured routine addresses this directly by giving the drive a handler-directed channel every single day.
-For dogs that are also overexcited and hard to settle, this routine stacks well with the overexcitement protocol.
+For dogs that are also overexcited dog protocol, the routines stack well together.

-If your Border Collie is obsessing, they’re not being weird.
-They’re trying to complete a sequence their brain is wired for and failing to find a legitimate outlet for it.
+If your Border Collie is obsessing, they are not being weird.
+They are trying to complete a sequence their brain is wired for and failing to find a legitimate outlet for it.

 Key Takeaway

 Shadow chasing, light fixation, and compulsive herding are not personality defects.
-They’re the herding drive finding its own outlet.
+They are the herding drive finding its own outlet.
 Give the drive somewhere legitimate to go and these behaviors reduce, typically within two to three weeks.

 The Best Flirt Pole Routine for Border Collies

-This is the exact routine I use with high-drive herding breeds.
-It’s short, repeatable, and it produces the calm that owners are actually trying to achieve.
-For the complete foundational method, see the Flirt Pole Training Guide.
-If your Border Collie shows reactive behaviors, the flirt pole reactivity protocol pairs well with this routine.
+This is the exact routine used with high-drive herding breeds.
+Short, repeatable, and produces the calm that owners are actually trying to achieve.
+For the complete foundational method, see the structured flirt pole method.
+If your Border Collie shows reactive behaviors, the flirt pole reactivity protocol pairs directly with this routine.

 1